Question:- How many photos have you posted on billboards in your town, and how many have you shared online this week?

 Study these 3 Canon 350D histograms.
 Nobody talked about sensor performance or optimizing the image sensor when I took these 3 bracketed images in 2004.
 I knew nothing about sensor saturation or SNR.
 I simply followed forum and magazine advice when taking the 3 exposures.

-The histograms show the default exposure was good.
+The histograms show that the default exposure was good.
 The 350D did a great job selecting the best exposure for the initial image.
 It shifted the shadow and midrange tonal data to the right and protected the highlights.
 It helps to use your camera frequently and create opportunities and projects to practice these and other Olympus computational features.

 Three Bracketed Exposures